thiagocalima/MLParser/README.md

 - Implement some intelligence to wait for an interval between the queries (to avoid blocking);
 - Other improvements yet not pictured.

+#Known Issues:
+- This isn't working for queries of car advertisements.

-This script was born because my sister wanted to sell her used iPhone and asked me how much should she ask for it!
+This script was born because my sister wanted to sell her used iPhone and asked me how much should she ask for it! :)